YounghwanShin/APPLES/README.md

 # APPLES
-Apples society Github

-python hands-on
+Apples Society </NL.py> team Github.
+We learn about python skills.

+The Python Hands-On files will be uploded.